-The simplest method to check the operation of the A-to-D converter on the motherboard is to use the Signal I/O function under the DIAG menu to check the two A/D reference voltages and input signals that can be easily measured with a voltmeter.
+The simplest method to check the operation of the A-to-D converter on the motherboard is to view the Signal I/O function under the Utilities>Diagnostics>Analog Inputs menu to check the two A/D reference voltages and input signals that can be easily measured with a voltmeter.

-- 1. Use the Signal I/O function (see Section 5.7.4 and Appendix A) to view the value of REF_4096_MV and REF_GND. - If both are within 3 mV of nominal (4096 and 0), and are stable, ±0.5 mV then the basic A/D is functioning properly.
-If not then the motherboard is bad. - 2.
-Choose a parameter in the Signal I/O function such as SAMPLE_PRESSURE, SAMPLE_FLOW, CO_MEASURE or CO_REFERENCE. - Compare these voltages at their origin (see interconnect drawing, P/N 04215 and interconnect list, P/N 04216) with the voltage displayed through the signal I/O function. - If the wiring is intact but there is a large difference between the measured and displayed voltage (±10 mV) then the motherboard is bad.
+- 1. View the values of Ref 4096mV and Ref Ground. - If both are within 3 mV of nominal (4096 and 0), and are stable, ±0.5 mV, then the basic A/D is functioning properly.
+If not, then the motherboard is bad.

+- 2. Choose another function under the Utilities>Diagnostics>Analog Inputs menu. - Compare these voltages at their origin (see interconnect drawing, P/N 04215 and interconnect list, P/N 04216) with the voltage displayed through this function. - If the wiring is intact but there is a large difference between the measured and displayed voltage (±10 mV) then the motherboard is bad.